b0rrajo/b0rrajo/README.md

 ### Hi there, this is my readme page 👋
 - 🔭 I’m currently working on 2 programs: [PayCraft](https://github.com/b0rrajo/PayCraft-Systems) and [XKsTOR](https://github.com/b0rrajo/XKsTOR) (repositories here)
-- 🌱 I’m currently learning how to do a discord bot
+- 🌱 I’m currently learning how to do a discord bot called [BOOTIC](https://github.com/b0rrajo/BOTTIC) (GitHub repository avaliable soon)
 - 💬 Ask me about for all thing that you need
 - 📫 How to reach me: [Discord](https://discordapp.com/users/698132997601361970)
 - 😄 Pronouns: He/his